the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] Support variable-width image input in the LSTM model
 - [ ] have networks take more arguments, like lstm_dim and stuff
 - [ ] clean up notebooks: don't need as many, just need to show data and some training
+- [ ] try using only lowercase characters

 ## Arjun